cosmos/ibc-go/docs/roadmap/roadmap.md

 ### Interchain Accounts improvements

-These improvements tackle two shortcomings of the ICS-27:
+These improvements tackle two shortcomings of the current implementation of ICS-27:

 - The lack of a default/standard underlying app (also known as _authentication module_), which created a bottleneck for chains looking to integrate the controller submodule.
 - The need to separate application and authentication concerns.

-These changes will make integrating the controller chain functionality easier (see [ADR 009](../architecture/adr-009-v6-ics27-msgserver.md) for more information), and with the release of Cosmos SDK 0.46.x, this will enable any Cosmos SDK module (e.g `x/auth`, `x/gov`, `x/group`) to register interchain accounts and send transactions on their behalf.
+The changes will make integrating the controller chain functionality easier (see [ADR 009](../architecture/adr-009-v6-ics27-msgserver.md) for more information), and with the release of Cosmos SDK v0.46.x, they will enable any Cosmos SDK module (e.g `x/auth`, `x/gov`, `x/group`) to register interchain accounts and send transactions on their behalf.

 For more details about these changes, please read [this blog post](https://medium.com/the-interchain-foundation/ibc-go-v6-changes-to-interchain-accounts-f9996449d782).